daidensacha/mp3-garden-journal/README.md

 		flash("Please log in to view page", "error") return redirect(url_for("login"))
 	```
 See the result of [add_plant](http://mp3-garden-journal.herokuapp.com/get_plants) added to URL.
-I added this fix to all app route functions that displayed pages restricted for viewing by logged in users.
+I added this fix to all app route functions that displayed pages restricted for viewing by logged-in users.

 ![](/documentation/images/redirect-login.png)